I sat in the doctor’s office awaiting the results for some blood work.

 Blessings can come in the form of new belongings.
 They can also come in the form of new children, new friends, new opportunities to reach out and help others.
 It can be as simple and wonderful as two apples trees in the yard of a home you purchased or a pool in the back yard that entertains your children for hours on end when you don’t have extra cash to do anything else.

 Job isn’t just a lesson about difficulty.
-It’s an eye opening story about what really goes on in the spiritual realm, satan, at the throne, asking to sift us like wheat, the Father bragging about His children, offering us a hedge of protection, propserity, happiness and increase.
+It’s an eye-opening story about what really goes on in the spiritual realm, satan, at the throne, asking to sift us like wheat, the Father bragging about His children, offering us a hedge of protection, prosperity, happiness and increase.
 Remember, at the end of Job’s life, He had double what the enemy had taken.